 Some of the best collaborations I’ve worked on started when another co-worker turned to me and said, “Hey, such-and-such team is working on XYZ.
 Did you know about that?”

 You’ve likely experienced this, too.
-Unfortunately, for every time we stumble on a cross-collaboration opportunity, many more slip by because we didn’t know what other teams were working on.
 Organic collaborations are only the tip of the iceberg.
 Think of how many more opportunities we can uncover by actively communicating our work with each other.

 Solution: share upcoming work within and outside your department

-Cross-team collaboration has the potential to unlock some of our best work, to uncover insights we never knew we needed, and to take our project outcomes from decent to exceptional.
+Cross-team communication has the potential to unlock some of our best work, to uncover insights we never knew we needed, and to take our project outcomes from decent to exceptional.

 Just be mindful of noise.
 While it’s good to have an idea of what each team in your company is doing, every person doesn’t need to know about every little Tweet, bug fix, or customer support case.
 Keep your sharing brief but give co-workers a destination they can go to (like an Asana project) if they want to learn more.